futurewei-cloud/chogori-platform/docs/TXN.md

         return version
     return abort # case3

+def lookupTxnStatus(mtrRecord):
+    # NB: A lookup for a txn we do not have a status for is resolved based on targetMTR.timestamp
+    # if timestamp is within the txn liveliness window, it results in a WAL write for a Pending TR for this transaction.
+    # else it results in a WAL write for an Abort TR for this transaction
     # at TRH participant, resolving a PUSH (could be either a R-W push or W-W push)
+    if mtrRecord in txnsMap:
+        return txnsMap[mtrRecord]
+    else:
+        if abs(time.NOW - mtrRecord.ts) < livelinessThreshold:
+            txnRecord = newPendingRecord(mtrRecord)
+        else:
+            txnRecord = newAbortedRecord(mtrRecord)

+        txnsMap.insert(txnRecord)
+        return txnRecord

 def Push(targetMTR, candidateMTR):
-    # NB: A lookup for a txn we do not have a status for results in a WAL write for an Abort for this transaction.
     txnStatus = lookupTxnStatus(targetMTR)

     if txnStatus.isCommitted: # case 1 (target TXN already committed)